cccampb2/cccampb2/README.md

 > A React-based application that allows users to search for news articles and save them to their account.
 Future improvements include making cards clickable to open the full article and implementing a full backend using Express.js, Node.js, and MongoDB for real user data and authentication.

+### 🌐 Personal Landing Page (In Progress)

+> I’m currently building a personal landing page to showcase my projects, provide contact information, and share more about who I am as a developer.
+It will serve as a centralized hub for potential employers and collaborators to explore my work.

 ## 🎯 Goals
 	•	Become a full-time full stack engineer
 	•	Contribute to open-source projects